aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-mesh-data/_index.md

 ---
-title: "Reduce 3D File Size – Create Mesh Tangents Java and Optimize 3D Mesh Data"
+title: "How to Split Meshes – Reduce 3D File Size in Java"
 linktitle: "Create Mesh Tangents Java – Optimizing and Working with 3D Mesh Data"
 second_title: "Aspose.3D Java API"
-description: "Learn how to reduce 3d file size by creating mesh tangents in Java and optimizing 3D mesh data with Aspose.3D.
+description: "Learn how to split meshes, reduce 3d file size, and create mesh tangents in Java using Aspose.3D.
 Discover compression, data generation, and material‑based mesh splitting."
 weight: 32
 url: /java/3d-mesh-data/
-date: 2026-01-30
+date: 2026-05-04
+keywords:
+- how to split meshes
+- reduce 3d file size
+- how to compress 3d
+- split mesh by material
+- how to generate tangents
 ---

 {{< blocks/products/pf/main-wrap-class >}}